 The 215s features two channels with 15 bands each.
 All bands are set up in 1/3-octave with dbx’s Constant Q with +/- 12dB gain range.
 One thing that sets it apart from similar models is the very wide <10Hz – >50kHz frequency response.

 You can connect it with TRS or XLR cabling, and 4-segment LED output metering lets you keep an easy eye on the levels.
-This is an efficient graphic EQ best suited for live sound reinforcement, but it’s great in a studio monitoring signal chain too.
+Like the dbx 231 above this is an efficient graphic EQ best suited for live sound reinforcement, but it’s great in a studio monitoring signal chain too.

 Best outboard EQ for live sound: Art 351